How to Create Watercolor Calligraphy – The Basics

 Control the Water

 The next thing to focus on is the amount of water you are using on the page.
-If your brush is too dry, you’ll get a streaky effect.
+If your paint brush is too dry, you’ll get a streaky effect.
 If it’s too wet, it might be much harder to control – and it takes forever to dry.
 Neither of these are inherently bad, but they can each be annoying if they are accidental.

 With a water brush pen, you can easily control the flow of water by squeezing the barrel of the pen.
 Take care not to accidentally squeeze the barrel while you are lettering, though.
 To prevent this, simply hold the pen below the barrel and keep a relaxed hand.

-Watercolor is so excellent because of the wide range of effects you can get by controlling the water.
+Watercolor is so excellent for painting because of the wide range of effects you can get by controlling the water.
 Practice with a very dry and a very wet brush and see what you can create!

 Control the Color